-Sales performance goals in 2025 set clear, measurable targets that align team actions with revenue growth and long-term business success.
+- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

-- Leverage tools like CRMs and SPM platforms for real-time progress tracking
+- Use tools like CRMs and SPM platforms for real-time progress tracking and incentive alignment.

-- Avoid common goal-setting mistakes by tailoring targets to roles and market conditions
+- Avoid common goal-setting mistakes by tailoring targets to roles, market conditions, and team maturity.

-Top-performing sales teams generate 2.6 times more revenue for every dollar spent compared to those at the bottom.
-How is that even possible when everyone’s using similar tools, tactics, and sales targets?
+Top-performing sales teams generate 2.6 times more revenue for every dollar spent compared to those at the bottom, a McKinsey report states.
+How is that even possible when everyone's using similar tools, tactics, and sales targets?

-In this guide, we’ll walk through what high-performing sales orgs are doing differently in 2025.
-You’ll get practical sales performance objectives examples, real-world goal frameworks, and the systems top SaaS companies use to connect rep activity to actual revenue, every quarter.
+In this guide, SaaS revenue leaders at fast-growing companies and enterprise sales teams will discover what top-performing organizations are doing differently in 2026, including industry-specific sales performance objectives for SaaS, manufacturing, and financial services.
+You'll get practical sales performance objectives examples, real-world goal frameworks, and the systems top SaaS companies use to connect rep activity to actual revenue, every quarter.

 What Are Sales Performance Goals (and Why Most Teams Get Them Wrong)